Probabilistic Autoencoder: The probabilistic autoencoder

-The auto-encoder by itself is not a probabilistic model.
-To construct the PAE, we interpret it probabilistically \textit{after} training.
-The latent space prior, $p(\bi{z})$, of the PAE is found by performing a density estimation on the AE-encoded training data.
-Formally, this can be be derived from
+The autoencoder is not a probabilistic model.
+To construct the PAE, we interpret it probabilistically with a second stage.
+We approximate the latent space prior, $p(\bi{z})$, by performing a density estimation on the AE-encoded training data.
+In PPCA the latent space density is modeled with a Gaussian.
+The PAE employs a more flexible density estimator for modeling the prior, a normalizing flow.

-where in the last step we have identified the AE posterior, $p_\phi(\bi{z}|\bi{x})$, as a Dirac delta distribution.
-In our experiments we learn $p(\bi{z})$ using a normalizing flow (NF), but other density estimators could be used instead.
-Note that the NF training is performed \textit{after we have trained the auto-encoder}.
-We do not retrain the generator or decoder of the AE in this step.
-The AE latent space is of relatively low dimensionality, $K{\ll}N$, which allows for computationally tractable density estimation: the NF models require little tuning in terms of architecture and are fast to train.
-The performance of different density estimators can be compared at this step.